KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-southwest-florida-talk/README.md

 ## Copyright

-© 2020 Katherine Michel.
+© 2020 to Present Katherine Michel.
 All Rights Reserved.